Clapham

-Clapham (/ˈklæpəm/) is a district in south west London, England, lying mostly within the London Borough of Lambeth, but with some areas (including Clapham Common) extending into the neighbouring London Borough of Wandsworth.
+Clapham (/ˈklæpəm/) is a district in South London, England, lying mostly within the London Borough of Lambeth, but with some areas (including Clapham Common) extending into the neighbouring London Borough of Wandsworth.

 History

 Early history

 The present day Clapham High Street is on the route of a Roman road.
 The road is recorded on a Roman monumental stone found nearby.
 According to its inscription, the stone was erected by a man named Vitus Ticinius Ascanius.
 It is estimated to date from the 1st century AD.
 (The stone was discovered during building works at Clapham Common South Side in 1912.
 It is now placed by the entrance of the former Clapham Library, in the Old Town.)

 According to the history of the Clapham family, maintained by the College of Heralds, in 965 King Edgar of England gave a grant of land at Clapham to Jonas, son of the Duke of Lorraine, and Jonas was thenceforth known as Jonas "de [of] Clapham".
 The family remained in possession of the land until Jonas's great-great grandson Arthur sided against William the Conqueror during the Norman Conquest of 1066 and, losing the land, fled to the north (where the Clapham family remained thereafter, primarily in Yorkshire).

 Clapham's name derives from Old English, meaning 'homestead or enclosure near a hill', with the first recorded usage being Cloppaham circa 880.

 Clapham appears in Domesday Book as Clopeham.
 It was held by Goisfrid (Geoffrey) de Mandeville, and its domesday assets were three hides, six ploughs, and 5.0 acre of meadow.
 It rendered £7 10s 0d, and was located in Brixton hundred.

 The parish comprised 1233 acre.
 The benefice remains to this day a rectory, and in the 19th century was in the patronage of the Atkins family: the tithes were commuted for £488 14s. in the early 19th century, and so the remaining glebe comprised only 11 acre as of 1848.
 The church, on the site of the current St Paul's and belonging to Merton Priory was, with the exception of the north aisle which was left standing for the performance of burials, taken down under an act of parliament in 1774.
 A new church, Holy Trinity, was erected in the following year at an expense of £11,000, on the north side of the common.